 New York (American) Trading Session

-Though being opened during almost the whole day, the Chicago Mercantile Exchange (CME), located in the United States, gains the volume growth during this trading session.
-Taking into account the early activity in futures and commodities trading on CME, and the concentration of some macroeconomic releases, the American trading hours start at 12:00 GMT.
+Operating almost round the clock, the Chicago Mercantile Exchange (CME), based in the United States, experiences a surge in trading activity during this session.
+Due to the early start of futures and commodities trading on the CME, along with the concentration of significant macroeconomic releases, the American trading hours kick off at 12:00 GMT.

-With a continuous gap between the close of the New York session and the start of the new day on Asians markets, the interval in terms of liquidity occurs at the close of the New York Stock Exchange (NYSE) at 20:00 GMT, due to the fact that the North American session comes to its close.
+A notable period of high liquidity occurs between the conclusion of the New York session and the start of the new day in Asian markets.
+This interval coincides with the closure of the New York Stock Exchange (NYSE) at 20:00 GMT, marking the end of the North American session.

 Forex Market Hours Indicator

-- Spread – they usually widen during the mentioned above periods when no session is active
+- Spread: Spreads generally widen during the aforementioned periods when no session is active.

-- Order rejection – some liquidity providers make their clearing operations that may lead to rejected orders
+- Order Rejection: Some liquidity providers conduct clearing operations which may result in rejected orders.

-The next step is to decide what would be the best time to execute the trades.
-Strategies requiring more stepper movements should be applied during Asian sessions while more active ones are more suitable for European and American trading hours.
+The subsequent step involves pinpointing the optimal times to execute trades.
+Strategies demanding more measured movements are best deployed during Asian sessions, while more dynamic ones find their stride in European and American trading hours.

 Accounting for the instrument’s regional association is equally significant.
 Take the GBP/USD pair, for instance, which reflects the relationship between the British Pound and the United States dollar.
 As a result, the London and New York sessions are the preferred choices.